Skating for health in Alma Ata

 The final stop was indeed at the skating rink.
 It was impressive with a beautiful

 mountain scenery and in fact the stadium itself looked still quite modern.
-But what

 I walked back and hired one of the four wheel drive jeeps at the entrance to go to